annie-git95/Reasons-for-Population-Decline-in-Illinois---NLP/README.md

 Demonstrate how the city / state can attract new businesses (positive sentiment) Leverage appropriate NLP techniques to identify organizations and people and apply targeted sentiment Why businesses should stay in IL or move into IL?
-Create appropriate visualization to summarize your recommendations Whey residents should stay in IL or move into IL?
+Create appropriate visualization to summarize recommendations Whey residents should stay in IL or move into IL?
-Create appropriate visualization to summarize your recommendations
+Create appropriate visualization to summarize recommendations